pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-17-alfred-workflows-that-i-cant-live-without.md

 ---
-title: "My favourite Alfred workflows that I use all the time"
+title: "Alfred workflows that I can't live without"
 summary: "Alfred is my favourite productivity app for macOS.
 You can use the basic features for free, but it shines the most with the Powerpack.
 I use it literally hundreds of times a day.
 The basic app launcher, file browser, web search, clipboard history, and more advanced workflows.
 There are my favourite ones!"
 photo: "2021-08-17.jpg"
 ---